seankelliher/new-england-weather/README.md

 ## Installation and Setup Instructions

-This is a static component.
 All you need is a web browser.
-However, component uses ES6 modules.
+However, app uses ES6 modules.
 Developing locally may require disabling your browser's local file restrictions.

 ## Reflection